large-farva/sacrilege/README.md

 Same as debian-update.sh, but for Arch.

 ### arch-cac.sh
-Get a DoD CAC working on any Arch based distro.
+Get your DoD CAC working on any Arch based distro.
 Currently, only Firefox is supported.
 Chrome is in the works.
 - Installing necessary packages.
 - Installing middleware.